exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-samples/README.md

 #### `@Dialog`, `@DialogField`, `@Tab`, `@PlaceOnTab`

-These annotations are used in the every model (just there is no `@PlaceOnTab` in the HomelandComponent).
+These annotations are used in every model (just there is no `@PlaceOnTab` in the HomelandComponent).

-  * Tab in form of nested class is used in the **HomelandComponent** model.
+  * Tab in the form of a nested class is used in the **HomelandComponent** model.

   ```
     @Dialog(